Namespaces, Concepts, Attributes and Predicates

 In Blindata, a namespace is a container used to ensure that terms within a specific domain are unique.
 Think of it as a way to avoid naming conflicts.
 For example, two different teams might both use the term “Customer,” but by using different namespaces, Blindata ensures that each team’s definition of “Customer” stays distinct.

-A namespace is container or context that defines the scope within which the names of concepts, attributes and predicates are unique.
+A namespace is a container or context that defines the scope within which the names of concepts, attributes and predicates are unique.
 It helps to organize and avoid naming conflicts by grouping related elements together.

 Uniqueness